Are you planning to visit Yellowstone for the first time and are researching what are the best things to do in Yellowstone National Park with kids?

 Uncle Tom’s Trail

 Unfortunately this hike was closed on our visit.
-It’s a strenuous 0.8 mile return hike dropping 500 feet down (over 300 steps) to the base of the Lower Falls.
+It’s a strenuous 0.8 mile return hike dropping 500 feet down (over 300 steps) to the base of the Lower Falls for spectacular views.

 South Rim Trail